xavdel/MangaSugestion/README.md

  for the analyses  (here 50)
 #define number 50

-// Number of user analyzed (The maxi first user in the FileData, here 1000)
+// Number of user analyzed (The maxi first user in the FileData, here 1000, up to 14530 in this version but take a lot of time)
 #define maxi 1000

 // Number of manga suggested